Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

-In Fig.~\ref{fig:feat_stand}, the full set of frequency results $0<\omega <3000$ for the constant feature model in Eq.~\eqref{eq:featureBprim} is shown for both the Modal and KSW estimators.
-For regions where the estimators overlap and PS and ISW lensing bispectra subtraction is not necessary ($w>200$), then there is good agreement.
+In Fig.~\ref{fig:feat_stand}, the full set of frequency results, $0<\omega <3000$, for the constant feature model in Eq.~\eqref{eq:featureBprim} is shown for both the Modal and KSW estimators.
+There is good agreement for regions where the estimators overlap and PS and ISW lensing bispectra subtraction is not necessary ($\omega>200$).
 Generally, there is tighter consistency between temperature-only results, than with polarization where there is additional scatter between foreground separation methods.
-Scanning across the full frequency range, there is no strong evidence for large maximum peaks indicating unequivocal evidence for a feature model signal.
+Scanning across the full frequency range, there is no strong evidence for any large maximum that might indicate unequivocal evidence for a feature model signal.
 The maximum peak significance obtained with either \itT-only or \textit{T+E} is consistent with expectations for a Gaussian model over this frequency range.
-In particular, for the KSW estimator using the \SMICA\ data, the highest significance found in the range $200<\omega< 3000$ is 3.2$\sigma$ in \itT-only and 2.9$\sigma$ in $T E$.
-To gauge the likelihood of these results occurring randomly, realistic Gaussian \SMICA\ simulations were analysed with the KSW estimator and found to typically produce a highest peak with $3.1(\pm 0.3)\sigma$ over the same frequency range.
+In particular, for the KSW estimator using the \SMICA\ data, the highest significance found in the range $200<\omega< 3000$ is 3.2$\,\sigma$ in \itT-only and 2.9$\,\sigma$ in $T E$.
+To gauge the likelihood of these results occurring randomly, realistic Gaussian \SMICA\ simulations were analysed with the KSW estimator and found to typically produce a highest peak with $3.1(\pm 0.3)\,\sigma$ over the same frequency range.